hoodoer/JS-Tap/README.md

 ### generateIntelReport.py
-Not even sure if this works anymore.
-Prior to the web UI for JS-Tap, the generateIntelReport script would comb through the gathered loot and generate a PDF report.
+No longer working, used before the web UI for JS-Tap.
+The generateIntelReport script would comb through the gathered loot and generate a PDF report.
+Saving all the loot to disk is now disabled for performance reasons, most of it is stored in the datagbase with the exception of exfiltratred HTML code and screenshots.